 Haunting music from the Le Mystère des Voix Bulgares ladies’ choir may motivate you to visit the nearby Bachkovo Monastery founded in 1083.

 The Renaissance Boutique Hotel offers unique rooms and wooden floors or Hebros a two-centuries-old mansion in the old town has a spa and slow food restaurant serving innovative Bulgarian cuisine.
 If you fancy something more local and down to earth, then try Malak Bunardzhik, ul.
 Volga 1, where you can eat in the garden or listen to live music.

-Bulgarian food is heavily influenced by the cuisine of its neighbours, Turkey and Greece, so there is plenty of grilled meat, shish kebabs and salads.
+Bulgarian food is heavily influenced by the cuisine of its neighbours, Turkey and Greece, so there's plenty of grilled meat, shish kebabs and salads.
 Expect schopska, a salad of tomatoes, cucumber, green peppers, onions and white cheese, to appear on the menu rather often.
 Bulgarians will wash this down with a glass of rakia, the local firewater, as they say this increases your appetite and you may need this help as portions are huge!
-If you are still hungry while out and about, you could try the flaky cheese pastry, banitsa.
+If you're still hungry while out and about, you could try the flaky cheese pastry, banitsa.
 Don’t forget to try the wonderful yoghurt, perhaps at breakfast.
 Drinking yoghurt, slightly salted, is also popular.